mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 of cluster and making that state available to the routers of MaxScale.

-Examples of monitor modules are `mariadbmon` that is capable of monitoring a regular master-slave cluster and in addition of performing both _switchover_ and _failover_, `galeramon` that is capable of monitoring a Galera cluster, `csmon` that is capable of monitoring a Columnstore cluster and `xpandmon` that is capable of monitoring a Xpand cluster.
+Examples of monitor modules are `mariadbmon` that is capable of monitoring a regular primary-replica cluster and in addition of performing both _switchover_ and _failover_, `galeramon` that is capable of monitoring a Galera cluster, `csmon` that is capable of monitoring a Columnstore cluster and `xpandmon` that is capable of monitoring a Xpand cluster.